What does a GIFT Program summer internship entail?

 - Summer Work Experiences: Financial institutions, hospitals, biotechnology firms, manufacturing and power plants, companies engaged in data processing, software applications or economic analysis, market research, medical and environmental analysis research, etc.

-- Summer Work Experiences: Business, research groups, and other informal science-rich organizations, such as zoos and museums.
+- Summer Work Experiences: Business, research groups, and other informal science-rich organizations, such as zoos, aquariums and museums.

 What is the application process?

-Interested teachers will visit the GIFT Teacher Application page to preview the online application form and gather all information necessary for completing the application.
+Interested teachers should initially visit the GIFT Teacher Application page to preview the online application form and gather all information necessary for completing the application.
 Once you save and submit your application, you will not be able to log back in to make adjustments or corrections.

 After submitting the online application, a link will appear on the confirmation page to download the GIFT Program Teacher/Administrator Acknowledgement Signature Page.
 The applicant will fill out and electronically sign the document.
 (Please note that you need to have the signature page opened in Adobe Acrobat to electronically sign the document).
-Then, the signature page should be forwarded to the principal OR school administrator (i.e. department head, headmaster, school system technology, math, science, or curriculum coordinator) to electronically sign as well.
+The signature page should then be forwarded to the principal OR school administrator (i.e. department head, headmaster, school system technology, math, science, or curriculum coordinator) for their electronic signature as well.
 The signature page is then emailed to GIFT.
 After this, the application packet will be considered complete.

-Following initial screenings, applicants will be matched to positions based on job descriptions.
-Industry and university personnel may interview applicants as part of the initial matching process.
+Following initial sponsor criteria screenings, applicants will be matched to available positions.
+Representatives from industry, university or informal science institutions may contact applicants for interviews as part of the matching process.
 Applicants may be asked to interview at several work sites, depending on the availability of placements.

 The essence of GIFT is the "match" between the teacher's educational background and instructional goals, and the attributes necessary for the summer work/research experience to be successful.
 Teachers are not "selected" so much as "matched," to give the best possible outcomes for all.